kmdupr33/authorx/docs/index.md

 While its nice to write simple documents in markdown, writing anything relatively sophisticated (e.g., blogs, technical documentation, interactive content) is a pain.

-For example, consider the red warning panel at the top of this doc that says you shouldn't use authorx for serious projects.
+For example, consider the red warning panel at the top of this doc that says authorx is pre-1.0.
 The only way to create something like that in markdown is to embed html into your markdown doc:

 ```md